mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 ```
 ![Independent_Variable_(Numerical)](doc/images/Independent_Variable_(Numerical)_3.png)

 We see a similar distribution as that of the applicant's income.
-The majority of co-applicants income ranges from 0 to 5000.
-We also see a lot of outliers in the applicant's income and it is not normally distributed.
+The majority of co-applicants' income ranges from 0 to 5000.
+We also see a lot of outliers in the applicant's income, and it is not normally distributed.
 ```
 train.notna()
 sns.distplot(train['LoanAmount'])